hailingfang/documentation/computer/flml/file-layout-markup-language.rst

 Introdution
 ======================

-File Layout Markup Language (FLML) is an markup language for descirbing the layout/structure of binary or plaintext text files.
-It is sample and accurate to reprent the layout of a file.

 File Layout Markup Language (FLML) is a markup language for describing the layout/structure of binary or plaintext text files.
 It is simple and accurate in representing the layout of a file.

 For example, we have a binary file whose layout is::

-    3 integers; 1 char, whose value is 255; 1 integer which have a value "X"; "X" floats.
+    3 integers; 1 char, whose value is 255; 1 integer which have a value "X"; floats repeated "X" times.

 The corresponding FLML is following::